 "Natural Family Planning: A Review," Hanna Klaus, MD

-This article provides a review of the classic scientific research behind the various methods of NFP.
+This article provides a review of the foundational scientific research behind the various methods of NFP.

 The Methods of Natural Family Planning